Huygens–Fresnel principle: Feynman's path integral and the modern photon wave function

-Huygens' theory served as a fundamental explanation of the wave nature of light interference and was further developed by Fresnel and Young, but did not fully resolve all observations, such as the low-intensity double-slit experiment first performed by G. I. Taylor in 1909.
+Huygens's theory served as a fundamental explanation of the wave nature of light interference and was further developed by Fresnel and Young, but did not fully resolve all observations, such as the low-intensity double-slit experiment first performed by G. I. Taylor in 1909.
 It was not until the early and mid-1900s that quantum theory discussions, particularly the early discussions at the 1927 Brussels Solvay Conference, where Louis de Broglie proposed his de Broglie hypothesis that the photon is guided by a wave function.

 The wave function presents a much different explanation of the observed light and dark bands in a double slit experiment.
 In this conception, the photon follows a path that is a probabilistic choice of one of many possible paths in the electromagnetic field.
 These probable paths form the pattern: in dark areas, no photons are landing, and in bright areas, many photons are landing.
 The set of possible photon paths is consistent with Richard Feynman's path integral theory, the paths determined by the surroundings: the photon's originating point (atom), the slit, and the screen and by tracking and summing phases.
 The wave function is a solution to this geometry.
 The wave function approach was further supported by additional double-slit experiments in Italy and Japan in the 1970s and 1980s with electrons.

 Quantum field theory

-Huygens' principle can be seen as a consequence of the homogeneity of space—space is uniform in all locations.
+Huygens's principle can be seen as a consequence of the homogeneity of space—space is uniform in all locations.
 Any disturbance created in a sufficiently small region of homogeneous space (or in a homogeneous medium) propagates from that region in all geodesic directions.
 The waves produced by this disturbance, in turn, create disturbances in other regions, and so on.
 The superposition of all the waves results in the observed pattern of wave propagation.

 Homogeneity of space is fundamental to quantum field theory (QFT), where the wave function of any object propagates along all available unobstructed paths.
 When integrated along all possible paths, with a phase factor proportional to the action, the interference of the wave-functions correctly predicts observable phenomena.
 Every point on the wavefront acts as the source of secondary wavelets that spread out in the light cone with the same speed as the wave.
 The new wavefront is found by constructing the surface tangent to the secondary wavelets.

 In other spatial dimensions

-In 1900, Jacques Hadamard observed that Huygens' principle was broken when the number of spatial dimensions is even.
+In 1900, Jacques Hadamard observed that Huygens's principle was broken when the number of spatial dimensions is even.
 From this, he developed a set of conjectures that remain an active topic of research.
-In particular, it has been discovered that Huygens' principle holds on a large class of homogeneous spaces derived from the Coxeter group (so, for example, the Weyl groups of simple Lie algebras).
+In particular, it has been discovered that Huygens's principle holds on a large class of homogeneous spaces derived from the Coxeter group (so, for example, the Weyl groups of simple Lie algebras).

-The traditional statement of Huygens' principle for the D'Alembertian gives rise to the KdV hierarchy; analogously, the Dirac operator gives rise to the AKNS hierarchy.
+The traditional statement of Huygens's principle for the d'Alembertian gives rise to the KdV hierarchy; analogously, the Dirac operator gives rise to the AKNS hierarchy.